The character of topological groups, via bounded systems, Pontryagin--van Kampen duality and pcf theory: Bounded sets in topological groups

-In Example \ref{An}, if $E$ is a locally convex topological vector space, we may alternatively define $n\mult A=nA=\{v_1+\dots+v_n : v_1,\dots,v_n\in A\}$ for each $A\sub V$, and obtain the same bounded sets.
-More generally, for any connected multiplicative topological group $G$, we can take $T=\N$ and $n\mult A=A^n=\{a_1a_2\cdots a_n : a_1,a_2,\dots,a_n\in A\}$.
+In Example \ref{An}, if $E$ is a locally convex topological vector space, we may alternatively define $n\mult A=nA=\set{v_1+\dots+v_n}{v_1,\dots,v_n\in A}$ for each $A\sub V$, and obtain the same bounded sets.
+More generally, for any connected multiplicative topological group $G$, we can take $T=\N$ and $n\mult A=A^n=\set{a_1a_2\cdots a_n}{a_1,a_2,\dots,a_n\in A}$.
 Let $U$ be an open and symmetric neighborhood of $e$.
 Then $\N\mult U$ is an open, and therefore also closed, subgroup of $G$.
 Thus, $\N\mult U=G$.

-\bexm[\IndexPrint{Standard boundedness on Topological groups}] Fix a dense subset $T$ of $G$ of minimal cardinality.
-For our purposes, it does not matter which dense subset we take.
-Define $t\mult A=tA=\{ta : a\in A\}$ for all $t\in T, A\sub G$.
+\bexm[\IndexPrint{Standard boundedness on Topological groups}] Fix any dense subset $T$ of $G$ of minimal cardinality.
+Define $t\mult A=tA=\set{ta}{a\in A}$ for all $t\in T, A\sub G$.
 The $T$-bounded sets are the precompact subsets of $G$.
-Axiom (B6) holds because our groups are assumed to be infinite Hausdorff. \eexm
+Axiom (B6) holds because our groups are assumed to be infinite Hausdorff.
+Indeed, let $x_1,\dots, x_{n+1}$ be distinct elements of $G$.
+Take a symmetric neighborhood $U$ of the identity element such that $x_iU^2\cap x_jU^2=\emptyset$ for all distinct $i$ and $j$.
+Assume that $F\sub G$, $\card{F}\leq n$ and $FU=G$.
+Then there are an element $a\in F$ and distinct indices $i$ and $j$ such that $\{x_i,x_j\}\subseteq aU$.
+Then $x_j\in x_iU^2$; a contradiction.
+Axiom (B2) is equivalent to the density of $T$: If $U$ is a symmetric neighborhood of the identity element, then $t\in T\cap (gU)$ if and only if $g\in tU$.
+The remaining axioms are a straightforward consequences of basic properties of topological groups.

+It follows that if $T\sub G$ is a set of translations then $(G,T)$ is a boundedness system if and only if $T$ is dense in $G$. \eexm

 When a topological group also happens to be a topological vector space, the term \emph{standard boundedness system on $G$} has two contradictory interpretations.
 When we wish to use the one of topological vector spaces, we will say so explicitly.